criteo/fromconfig/README.md

 Create object from config files.
 Makes it easy to launch jobs from config files with a generic command line.

+## Features

+* short command line with config file instead of long command line (eg with fire), much more readable, possible to commit the config, ...
+* avoid passing arguments down the call stack, and instead configure classes directly
+* compose configs in different files

 ## Install

 ```bash